-Cautions will be considered in line with the Home Office guidance in circular 16/2008 with the perpetrators' consent and where a prosecution would otherwise be justified.
+Cautions will be considered in line with the Home Office guidance in circular 16/2008 with the consent of the person responsible for a breach and where a prosecution would otherwise be justified.
 Although an admission of guilt, a caution is not a sentence or a criminal conviction.

-- 6.4.1 Before offering a simple caution, we must be satisfied that: - there is sufficient evidence to prove the case before a court - there has been a free and voluntary admission of guilt - it must be in the public interest to use a simple caution to dispose of the offence - the perpetrator must be over the age of 18. - 6.4.2 We will also take into account whether the perpetrator has received a simple caution within the previous two years.
-We will also take account of previous simple cautions received within the previous two years when considering any other enforcement action in the following two years, during which period it may also be cited in court during any prosecution. - 6.4.3 The refusal of a perpetrator to be cautioned, despite admitting their guilt, does not preclude a summons being issued for prosecution although a prosecution cannot be brought once a simple caution has been accepted for that offence.
+- 6.4.1 Before offering a simple caution, we must be satisfied that: - there is sufficient evidence to prove the case before a court - there has been a free and voluntary admission of guilt - it must be in the public interest to use a simple caution to dispose of the offence - the individual or business owner is over the age of 18. - 6.4.2 We will also take into account whether the person responsible for a breach has received a simple caution within the previous two years. - 6.4.3 The refusal of a person responsible for a breach to be cautioned, despite admitting their guilt, does not preclude a summons being issued for prosecution although a prosecution cannot be brought once a simple caution has been accepted for that offence.
 A failure to accept a caution may be material consideration when deciding whether to institute a prosecution.